kunigami/kunigami.github.io/blog/_posts/2020-07-31-buddy-memory-allocation.md

 Note that in the last line we don't return the block address directly but the user address hides the address space for the metadata the block keeps inline.

-The `split()` finds the buddy address, set is metatada and add it to the list of free blocks:
+The `split()` finds the buddy address, set its metatada and add it to the list of free blocks:

 {% highlight python %}
 def split(self, block, size):